Revolutionary Suicide

 This autobiography is an important work that combines political manifesto and political philosophy along with the life story of a young African American revolutionary.
-The book was not universally well received but has had a lasting influence on the black civil rights movement and resonates today in the Black Lives Matter movement.
+The book was not universally well received but has had a lasting influence on the black civil rights movement.

 Background

 Huey P. Newton co-founded, with Bobby Seale, and was one of the leaders of, the Black Panther Party (BPP).
-The party was founded in Oakland California in October 1966 at a time of rising racial tension in the USA.
+The party was founded in Oakland California in October 1966 at a time of rising racial tension in the US.
 There had been serious race riots in the Harlem area of New York in 1964 and Watts area of Los Angeles in 1965.
 Radical black leader Malcolm X was assassinated in 1965 at a rally in Harlem.

 Newton was heavily influenced by Malcolm X and by other revolutionary movements of the period.
 The BPP were seen as leaders of the Black Power movement as the Civil Rights movement waned and more radical groups came to the fore, however this view is disputed by some historians.
 The party issued a ten point program, reiterated in Revolutionary Suicide, which focused on the black community having the freedom to determine their own destiny and advocated for black people to carry weapons and confront police.
 This led to conflict with the police and Newton was jailed in September 1968 for the manslaughter of a police officer, John Frey.
 In the book Newton describes a confrontation with police but other than being shot himself he says he has no memory of the events.

 While he was in prison, he was visited regularly by J. Herman Blake, Assistant Professor of Sociology at the University of California Santa Cruz.
 During one visit the idea of writing a book was discussed.
 The initial idea was that Blake would write a biography of Newton.
 They began the process while Newton was still in prison.
 Blake would transcribe their conversations onto a tape recorder immediately after the visits.
 Following a campaign by supporters, Newton was released in August 1970.
 Following his release Newton and Blake decided that the book would be an autobiography.
 The book covered his life from his early days in Oakland up to his trip to China in 1971.